Nebraska Nursing Schools & Licenses

 Nebraska Wesleyan University offers nursing professionals three different options to pursue a master of science in nursing degree.
 Students can pursue an MSN and choose from one of two tracks.
 These tracks are the nurse educator and nurse leader tracks.

-Nurse educators develop knowledge in educational theory and strategies for teaching, learn how to create curricula and community education programs, and also learn the fundamentals of evaluating and assessing such programs.
-Nurse leaders develop skills in working within complex healthcare systems to ultimately create and implement strategic plans that can improve the functioning of the healthcare industry.
+Nurse educators develop expertise in educational theory and teaching strategies, learn to create curricula and community education programs, and understand the fundamentals of evaluating and assessing these programs.
+Nurse leaders develop skills to work within complex healthcare systems and implement strategic plans to improve the healthcare industry’s performance.

-NWU recognizes that many nursing professionals are increasingly expected not just to have nursing expertise but also to apply skills in business operations in their daily work.
+NWU recognizes that many nursing professionals are increasingly expected not only to possess nursing expertise but also to apply business operations skills in their daily work.
 Nurses interested in developing such skills can pursue a 55-credit online dual MSN-MBA degree.

 • Location: Lincoln, NE